Teaching and the curriculum

 The Teaching and Learning Policy’s fourth aim states, “Children to have the opportunity to find and develop an interest and talent in the foundation subjects; to be given the time to apply key skills across all subjects; to leave the school with an understanding of what makes each subject distinct.”

-During Lockdown 3 (Spring Term 2021) Mr. Garnett led assemblies looking at the foundation subjects.
-He made powerpoints which parents could view with their children to increase their shared understanding of what makes each subject distinct, and also hopefully promote an interest and enjoyment of those subjects.
+In 2021 a series of presentations was shared with children and parents to increase their understanding of what makes each subject distinct, and also hopefully promote an interest and enjoyment of those subjects.

 The presentations are available here: